 Let’s know more about the Cat and Mouse Act!

-- It was an act that allowed the English police to release and rearrests the women who were at the forefront of the Suffragist movement.
+- It was an act that allowed the English police to release and rearrest the women who were at the forefront of the Suffragist movement.

-- Emmeline Pankhurst was the leader of the Suffragist movement.
+- Millicent Garrett Fawcett was the leader of the Suffragist movement.

 - The government at that time opposed the idea of women being allowed to vote.

 - In the British Empire, during the second half of the nineteenth century, it was Queen Victoria who ruled England for decades.

 - Yet women were considered “second class citizens”.

 - Whether rich or poor, peasant or very wealthy, worker or noble, they had no more rights than a criminal, a child or even a mental patient.